DL42/ParallelPopGen/README.md

 Or alter the path in the makefile from nvcc to the location of nvcc on your hard drive. (e.g. for Macs the path would be /Developer/NVIDIA/CUDA-6.5/bin/nvcc - or /usr/local/cuda/bin/nvcc should work for the most recent CUDA install for general Unix systems).
 Otherwise you will get an 'nvcc: command not found' error.

-Code can be developed and compiled in an Integrated Development Environment - [Nsight](http://www.nvidia.com/object/nsight.html), which comes with the CUDA toolkit, is recommended which on Linux/Mac is an Eclipse IDE and on Windows is a Visual Studio IDE, each modified by Nvidia for CUDA development.
+Code can be developed and compiled in an Integrated Development Environment - [Nsight](http://www.nvidia.com/object/nsight.html), which comes with the CUDA toolkit, is recommended which on Linux/Mac is an Eclipse IDE modified by Nvidia for CUDA development and on Windows is integrated with Visual Studio IDE.
 Also, in folder examples/ are several example programs using the API with custom makefiles written for Linux/macOS.
+The custom makefiles will compile to folder examples/bin (in which there is a .gitignore file for git to ignore executables).
 Standard makefile generator programs should also work.

 All of the API files are in folder 3P/.
 The files in folders _internal/ and _outside_libraries/ within 3P/ contain implementations of the methods used in the package.
 All example makefiles and example source programs are in the folder examples/.
 Documentation for the examples and their respective makefiles can be found here: [http://dl42.github.io/ParallelPopGen/examples.html](http://dl42.github.io/ParallelPopGen/examples.html).

-Change-log 3P v0.3.2:
+## Change-log 3P v0.3.2:

 - updated file and folder structure
 - updated README and API Documentation